calvinckho/restvo-site/server/markdown/privacy-policy.md

 >
 > ***Right to Lodge a Complaint with a DPA***.
 If you believe our Processing of Personal Data about you is inconsistent with the applicable data protection laws, to lodge a complaint with your local supervisory data protection authority (“DPA”).

 To exercise any of the above listed rights, please contact us as set forth below and provide sufficient details so that we can respond appropriately.
 We will process any requests in accordance with applicable law and within a reasonable period of time.
 We may need to verify the identity of the individual submitting a request before we can address such request.
-If the request relates to data our customers collect and process through the Ionic Services, we will refer the request to that customer and will support them in responding to the request.
-For Ionic customers, certain information may be reviewed, corrected and updated by logging into the Ionic Services account and editing the profile information.
+If the request relates to data our customers collect and process through the Restvo Services, we will refer the request to that customer and will support them in responding to the request.
+For Restvo customers, certain information may be reviewed, corrected and updated by logging into the Restvo Services account and editing the profile information.

 **Questions and Complaints**.
 Residents of a country participating in the Privacy Shield Framework may direct any questions or complaints concerning our Privacy Shield compliance to our Data Protection Contact.
 We will work with you to resolve your issue.

 **Compelled Disclosures**.
-Ionic may be required to disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+Restvo may be required to disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-**Data Protection Contact.** Unless otherwise specified, the data controller of personal data uploaded to the Ionic Services is the Ionic customer for whom such Services are provided and Ionic is the processor of such data for such customer.
-In certain cases, Ionic may also be the controller of aggregated, anonymous or pseudonymous data relating to the Ionic Services.
-Our Data Protection Contact for the personal information collected in connection with the Ionic Services is:
+**Data Protection Contact.** Unless otherwise specified, the data controller of personal data uploaded to the Restvo Services is the Restvo customer for whom such Services are provided and Restvo is the processor of such data for such customer.
+In certain cases, Restvo may also be the controller of aggregated, anonymous or pseudonymous data relating to the Restvo Services.
+Our Data Protection Contact for the personal information collected in connection with the Restvo Services is:

 Attn: Privacy Team<br>
-Drifty Co. (d/b/a Ionic)<br>
+Drifty Co. (d/b/a Restvo)<br>
 121 S. Pinckney St.<br>
 Suite 300<br>
 Madison, WI<br>